Run, jog, walk or even dance from the comfort of your own home with the addition of a great treadmill for your home.

 Finding the time to get to the gym, or waiting for the British weather to do something other than rain, can leave you not exercising as much as you would like.
-Investing in a treadmill for your home gym set-up, removes these irritating factors, and can make working out exciting again!
+Investing in a treadmill for your home gym set-up — whether that be a running treadmill or a treadmill desk — removes these irritating factors and can make working out exciting again.

 From the comfort of your own living room or dedicated home gym, you are free to sweat as much as you like and sing along to some Abba as loud as you like (not that there's anything wrong with doing this in the gym!).
 With no external factors, like weather or traffic, to limit you and your weekly workouts, you'll find yourself working out more than ever before.

 Taking the plunge and buying a treadmill is no easy task, knowing what you need from a treadmill is the best place to start, think how often you will be using it and what for.

 What do you get with this JLL S300 Digital Folding Treadmill?
 To start with, you get a 5-year

 Another great choice is the JTX Sprint-5 Home Treadmill, which is designed with regular runners in

 Best super value treadmill

 Still don't think a £500 treadmill is in your price range?
 Decathlon has taken the prize for our

 Best treadmill for build quality